cleverington/cleverington/README.md

 And oh.
 So.
 Many.
 More.

 ## `console.log(newUser(userStatus))`

-- 😄 Pronouns: Technically `(he/him)`, but not fully.
-Keep in mind, pronouns are what people *prefer* to be known as.
 - ⚡ Fun fact: I used to do Kendo daily with a group of friends.
 I was *uncommonly* **good** at it.

 ``` javascript